-The SIM problem, which seeks a subset $S\subseteq V$ of $k$ user nodes in a given social graph $G=(V, E)$ so as to maximize the influence spread in graph $G$, is known to be NP-hard and can be approximated to a ratio $1-\frac{1}{e}$ of the optimum \cite{kempe2003maximizing,li2022influence}.
-The related covering problems mainly consist of the vertex cover and set cover problems, both of which are NP-hard \cite{hochbaum1982approximation,karakostas2009better}.
-Given a graph $G(V,E)$, the vertex cover problem (VCP) aims to find the least number of vertices to include at least one endpoint of each edge in $E$.
-The state-of-the-art approximation ratio achievable for VCP in polynomial time is $2-\Theta(\frac{1}{\sqrt{\log |V|}})$ \cite{karakostas2009better}.
-In fact, VCP can be reduced to a special case of our problem in Section~\ref{sec_nphard}.
-Given a ground set $\mathcal{U}=\{1,2,...,n\}$ of elements, a collection $\mathcal{S}=\{S_1,...,S_m\}$ of $m$ sets such that $\bigcup\limits_{S_i\in \mathcal{S}}S_i=\mathcal{U}$, and a budget $k$, the set cover problem aims to find $k$ sets from $\mathcal{S}$ that covers the most number of elements in $\mathcal{U}$.
-The state-of-the-art approximation guarantee for the set cover problem is also known to be $1-\frac{1}{e}$ \cite{feige1998threshold}.
-However, solutions to the above covering problems largely ignore the effects of social information sharing, leading to huge efficiency loss when applied to our optimization problem that integrates two sensing and social networks to interplay.
-The key challenge to answer Question 1 is encapsulated as follows.
+Related covering problems mainly include the vertex cover and set cover problems, both of which are NP-hard \cite{hochbaum1982approximation,karakostas2009better}.
+Given a graph $G(V,E)$, the vertex cover problem (VCP) aims to find the least vertices to include at least one endpoint of each edge in $E$.
+State-of-the-art approximation ratio for VCP achievable in polynomial time is $2-\Theta(\frac{1}{\sqrt{\log |V|}})$ \cite{karakostas2009better}.
+Given a ground set $\mathcal{U}=\{1,2,...,n\}$ of elements, a collection $\mathcal{S}=\{S_1,...,S_m\}$ of $m$ sets such that $\bigcup\limits_{S_i\in \mathcal{S}}S_i=\mathcal{U}$, and a budget $k(<m)$, the set cover problem (SCP) aims to find a sub-collection of $k$ sets from $\mathcal{S}$ to cover as many elements in $\mathcal{U}$ as possible.
+State-of-the-art approximation guarantee for SCP is known to be $(1-\frac{1}{e})$ \cite{feige1998threshold}.
+However, both VCP and SCP problems largely overlook the effects of social information sharing.
+Applying their solutions to our optimization problem, which integrates the sensing and social networks, results in significant efficiency loss as demonstrated later in Section~\ref{section_experiment}.